highcharts/node-export-server/README.md

 Convert Highcharts.JS charts to static image files.

-# Breaking changes in v2.1.0

-Version 2.1.0 has a couple of breaking changes:

-- Log destinations must now exist before starting file logging
-- The following options are now disabled by default:
-  - `callback`
-  - `resources`
-  - `customCode`

-Disabled options can be enabled by adding the `--allowCodeExecution` flag when starting the server/CLI.
-Using this flag is not recommended, and should not be done unless the server is sandboxed and not reachable on the public internet, or if only using the CLI in a controlled manner (e.g. it's not possible for a user to change the configuration sent to it through a different system).

 # What & Why

 This is a node.js application/service that converts [Highcharts.JS](http://highcharts.com) charts to static image files.